adambiser/imf-creator/README.md

     pip install PyAudio

-However for Python 3.7 or later use the wheel for your version from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio
+However, for Python 3.7 or later use the wheel for your version from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio

 Example: